 This beautiful recipe is adapted from an Italian recipe Frutta Cotta by Gennaro Contaldo.
 While Gennaro likes to add grated zest, I prefer to thinly peel the zest (avoiding the bitter white pith) so you get all the flavor and no bits of rind.

-In Australia, dried fruit is sold individually or in a packet of mixed fruit containing apples, prunes, pears, apricots and peaches which is a great alternative.
+In Australia, dried fruit is sold individually or in a packet of mixed fruit containing apples, prunes, pears, apricots, and peaches which is a great alternative.
 Use your preferred choice of fruit.
-All in all, this is an easy to make recipe.
-Just prepare the spiced syrup then simmer the dried fruits for just 5 minutes.
+All in all, this is an easy-to-make recipe.
+Just prepare the flavored syrup then simmer the dried fruits for just 5 minutes.
 Bottle and store for at least one day.
 Then serve it with a spoonful of cream or mascarpone.
-Maybe top a custard tart with this colourful array of fruits.
+Maybe top a custard tart with this colorful array of fruits.

 - 1 orange

 - 12 dried figs